Middle Fork Salmon Rafting

 Boats & Group Size

 Your main forms of transport will be oar rafts, a paddle boat, and inflatable kayaks for those who wish for a more interactive experience.
-Oar powered rafts are about 18 feet long and carry three guests plus the guide, who maneuvers the raft with a set of oars mounted on the raft.
+Typically 18-feet long, oar powered rafts carry three guests plus the guide.
+The guide maneuvers the raft with a set of oars.
 Normally three to five boats travel together, and group sizes can be up to 22 guests, maximum.

 The 14-foot paddle raft carries six people plus a guide.
 Each person paddles as a guide calls out commands.
 With suitable water levels, single and two-person kayaks let you challenge the rapids on your own terms.
 Please note that space in a paddle raft or inflatable kayaks is not guaranteed.
 If more people wish to ride in these boats than there are spaces, paddlers will rotate so that everyone gets a chance to participate.

 Whether you’re an experienced camper or it’s your first time under the stars, camping on the Middle Fork of the Salmon River is an enjoyable and relaxing experience.
 Everyone selects their own tent spot with guides available to help those who would like assistance setting up tents.
 Guides set up a clean, private toilet first thing upon arrival at camp and the last thing to be dismantled the next morning.

 There will be plenty of healthy tasty food on the trip.
 A full breakfast with cowboy coffee gets the day going.
 A riverside picnic sets the scene for lunch.
 Dinners can be anything from a steak, grilled filet of salmon, or a Mexican feast and may be followed by a hot, Dutch oven dessert.
 There are plenty of snacks and water available throughout the day.
 Alcoholic beverages are not included, but you are welcome to bring your own.
 When signing up for the trip you will have an opportunity to share any special dietary requirements.